anidata/rasp/CONTRIBUTING.md

  and documentation are important.
  * The core object of interest is the Webpage, which should be intuitive, rich, and performant.
+ * When adding new functionality, make sure to add docstrings wherever appropriate.
+We use the [Google style](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) docstrings.

 Testing
 -------